dlang/DIPs/README.md

    long as the original author is notified.

-2. Discussion regarding the DIP's content is welcome in pull requests - everyone is welcome to participate in the review.
+2. Discussion regarding the DIP's content is welcome in pull requests - everyone is welcome to participate in the pull request review.

-3. If there are many uncertainties about the proposal, consider first publishing document somewhere else and discussing it via the [NG](http://forum.dlang.org/group/general) or e-mails.
+3. If there are many uncertainties about the proposal, consider first publishing the document somewhere else and discussing it via the [NG](http://forum.dlang.org/group/general) or e-mails.
 That will greatly reduce the number of back-and-forth changes in the DIP pull request later.